asuh/front-end-macos/readme.md

 defaults write com.apple.desktopservices DSDontWriteUSBStores -bool true
 ```

+Another update I prefer is to show all filename extensions in Finder.

+**Finder > Preferences > Advanced > Show all filename extensions**

 ## Projects Directory

 If you don't already have one, create a projects directory somewhere on your machine.
 I like to use `~/Sites/project-name`.
 I prefer my Sites folder to exist with the rest of my user profile folders.